sdetweil/wyoming-google/README.md

 https://github/com/sdetweil/wyoming-google

-## after starting aninstance, with docker or scripted, to add this engine to the Home Assistant Assist panel, do
+## after starting an instance, with docker or scripted, to add this engine to the Home Assistant Assist panel, do
    ## use the settings/Integrations/Wyoming Protocol/
    ![add service](./images/ha_wyoming.png)